geekau/mediastack-guide/docs/installation/portainer.md

 **Deployment via Portainer GUI on Synology / Linux / Windows:**

-Deploying the docker-compose media stack via Portainer, will be exactly the same on Synology / Linux / Windows, assuming Portainer has already been installed on the Docker Host, and the file paths have been updated in the ENV file for each respective Operating System.
+Deploying the docker compose media stack via Portainer, will be exactly the same on Synology / Linux / Windows, assuming Portainer has already been installed on the Docker Host, and the file paths have been updated in the ENV file for each respective Operating System.

 \- Open Portainer at: [https://localhost:9443](https://localhost:9443)